felipereinven/calendario-economico-el-master/replit.md

 ## External Dependencies

-- **Finnworlds Economic Calendar API**: Provides real-time economic calendar data for 196 countries.
-This is the primary data source for all economic events.
+- **Finnworlds Economic Calendar API**: Provides real-time economic calendar data.
+The application is configured to track 8 major economies (USA, Eurozone, Germany, France, Spain, UK, China, Japan) to optimize API rate limits and performance.
 - **PostgreSQL**: Used as the database for the Watchlist/Favorites feature, storing user-specific country and event watchlists.